umwrit350sp17/team6/docs/README.md

-## Using ClassScheduler to Make a Personal Schedule: Complete Guide
+## Using ClassScheduler to Make a Personal Schedule: _A Complete Guide_

 The folders above were designed and developed to **instruct** first year students at the _University of Texas at Arlington_ how to create their own personal schedule using the open-source platform, _ClassScheduler_.
 Media content for each file is stored in an **assets** file.
 Additionally, **_all_** files are composed in markdown.